Race Hauler

 If you have the space, then trailers seem to make alot of sense to me because

-I think it could be done really realy well.
-It would be easier to park, safe and
+limits and I think it could be done really realy well.
+It would be easier to

-and watch the rest of us seethe with envy while you bask in your air conditioned
+the rest of us seethe with envy while you bask in your air conditioned glory.

 Enclosed Trailer

-I upgraded to a big 7x10 enclosed trailer because I got tired
+I upgraded to a 7'x10' single-axle enclosed trailer because I got tired

 of having to load/unload so much.
 With the enclosed trailer I just keep everything in there